-The Council continues to outsource the preparation of the monthly payroll to a local company who provide a full service including the provision of appropriate supporting detail of individuals' gross monthly payments due, including overtime, etc. together with detail of tax, NI and pension deductions applying.
+The Council continues to outsource the preparation of the monthly payroll to a local company who provide a full service including the provision of appropriate payslips and supporting detail. together with detail of tax, NI and pension deductions applying.

-Employees working overtime and / or claiming mileage expenses complete a monthly time / mileage sheet which is reviewed and signed-off by the Chief Officer confirming appropriateness for payment.
-The RFO then prepares a monthly summary schedule of any such overtime or enhanced payments due to individual officers, together with payable mileage, which is provided to the payroll bureau for inclusion / payment with the monthly salaries.
+Employees working overtime and / or claiming mileage expenses complete a monthly time / mileage sheet which is reviewed and signed off by the Chief Officer confirming appropriateness for payment.
+We noted at our interim review that the Chief Officer's timesheet for September 2024 was not signed off by the Council Chairman as used to be the case and urge that this independent check and confirmation of any overtime hours being necessarily worked be reimplemented to protect the Chief Officer from any potential allegation of any inappropriate claims.
+The Chief Officer prepares a monthly summary schedule of any such overtime / travel expenses or other enhanced payments due to individual officers, which is provided to the payroll bureau for inclusion / payment with the subsequent month's salaries.

-We thank the RFO for providing a detailed schedule of each staff member's basic gross salary, contracted working hours and other relevant detail, which we have used to verify the accuracy of detail in the October 2023 payslips provided by the bureau, also agreeing any enhanced / overtime hours and mileage expenses to the supporting monthly time / expense sheets.
-We have also verified, by reference to the October 2023 payslips, detail of that month's deductions for each employee in respect of tax, NI and pensions (where applicable), together with the respective employer's contributions, by reference to the relevant current year's HMRC tax & NI tables and the LG Pension scheme percentage rates.
+We thank the RFO for providing a detailed schedule of each staff member's basic gross salary, contracted working hours and other relevant detail, which we have used to verify the accuracy of detail in the September 2024 payslips provided by the bureau, also agreeing any enhanced / overtime hours and mileage expenses to the supporting monthly time / expense sheets.

+We have also verified, by reference to the above payslips, detail of that month's deductions for each employee in respect of tax, NI and pensions (where applicable), together with the respective employer's contributions, by reference to the relevant current year's HMRC tax & NI tables and the LG Pension scheme percentage rates.